 “The local people have astounded me by clambering to be a part of St Albans’ history,” says Coun Annie Brewster.
 “We raised nearly £400,000 with this idea alone.
 “More than £1m has been donated by Major Trusts, businesses and individuals and we are so proud of the community cohesion and drive to deliver what, clearly, people believe this city deserves.”

 Funding has also come from the Heritage Lottery Fund, St Albans City and District Council and the University of Hertfordshire, as well as donations from the Arts Council England, the Garfield Weston Foundation and many other organisations and individuals through the work of the St Albans Museums and Galleries Trust.

-Designed by award-winning architects, John McAslan and Partners, the Town Hall has been given a new lease of life with the octagonal courtroom and subterranean cells, have now been fully restored and preserved for future generations.
+John McAslan and Partners were behind the refurbishment and adaptive reuse of the Town Hall, which has been given a new lease of life with the octagonal courtroom and subterranean cells now being fully restored and preserved for future generations.
 Glazed links have been added to the first floor enabling visitors to walk around the entire building and to take in the views of the city.
 A significant addition to the building is a new temperature-controlled and secure basement gallery that has been hand excavated to house national touring exhibitions and contemporary art shows.
 The ground floor has also been renovated to accommodate a learning studio, visitor information point, gift shop and café.

 The opening exhibitions include: First Impressions – which celebrates the city’s printing heritage (St Albans had the country’s third printing press) and will display the first book to be printed in colour in the country; and a range of work by artist Susie Macmurray, who is famed for her large-scale pieces in historic buildings, including a dramatic installation piece, especially commissioned for the new gallery.